raspi/scrapy-intel-ark/README.md

 After crawling `_legend.json` is written which has explanations for the fields.

+The prices will be written separately to `cpuprices.json`.

 ### Notes
 * 30 day cache is used in `settings.py`
 * Some product information pages do **not** contain socket information, so they are written to `_unknown/` directory